Battle Bakraid: Rank

-Bakraid features a dynamically adjusting rank system that makes the game harder, similar to the rank system in Armed Police Batrider and Battle Garegga.
+Battle Bakraid features a dynamically adjusting rank system that makes the game harder, similar to the rank system in Armed Police Batrider and Battle Garegga.
 The rank increases when the player collects items, fires its weapons, or uses its bombs.
 The rank will only decrease when the player grazes bullets or loses lives.
-In Bakraid, it's easier to graze bullets and survive than in Batrider since the player sprites are larger in comparison to their hitbox.
+In Bakraid, it is easier to graze bullets and survive than in Batrider since the player sprites are larger in comparison to their hitbox.

 Bakraid has a fixed moderate starting rate at the beginning of the game compared to the high starting rank of Batrider and the minimum starting rank of Battle Garegga.
-Still, it's no surprise players would suicide or graze bullets to decrease the rank for the game.
+The players can suicide or graze bullets to decrease the rank for the game.

 As rank increases, more bullets spawn, some bullets move faster, attack patterns are generally trickier to negotiate, and enemies gain health.

 Story

 The capitalist nation of Randa has long had a history of excellence in the creation of aircraft, attracting the best of engineers in aerodynamics, artillery, and structuring from the world over.
 Once, even this interest had waned, until the creation of the air show Bakraid, in which the capabilities of the fighters could be demonstrated outside of simulations for all to see.

 Around the time of the seventh Bakraid, a nearby nation, Deneb, had attained an expansionist attitude, forcibly subjugating and annexing several of its neighbors with the assistance of the Shtarterra Security Council.
 Recently, Deneb has asked to participate in Bakraid.
 Randa's defense council, perfectly aware that this is just a pretext for Deneb to get its and the SSC's engines of war into Randan borders and more easily prosecute their war from there, give their blessing.
 However, the council secretly contacts the other Bakraid participants, offering even more prize money than normal if they will perform in a special version of Bakraid—genuine war conditions.
-In other words, use their own top-of-the-line planes to shatter Deneb's schemes.
-In all, nine pilots accept this plan, and begin Bakraid two weeks early to catch Deneb unaware...